Burgau Surf Stats

 All swells

-This image describes the variation of swells directed at Burgau through an average June, based on 3506 NWW3 model predictions since 2006 (values every 3 hours).
-The wave model does not forecast wind and surf right at the coastline so we have chosen the most applicable grid node based on what we know about Burgau, and at Burgau the best grid node is 26 km away (16 miles).
-The rose diagram shows the distribution of swell sizes and directions, while the graph at the bottom shows the same thing but without direction information.
+This image describes the range of swells directed at Burgau through an average July, based on 3720 NWW3 model predictions since 2006 (values every 3 hours).
+The wave model does not forecast wind or surf right at the shore so we have chosen the most applicable grid node based on what we know about Burgau.
+In the case of Burgau, the best grid node is 26 km away (16 miles).
+The rose diagram illustrates the distribution of swell directions and swell sizes, while the graph at the bottom shows the same thing without direction information.
 Five colours represent increasing wave sizes.
 Very small swells of less than 0.5m (1.5 feet) high are shown in blue.
-These were forecast only 98% of the time.
-Green and yellow illustrate increasing swell sizes and highest swells greater than >3m (>10ft) are shown in red.
-In either graph, the area of any colour is proportional to how often that size swell happens.
-The diagram indicates that the prevailing swell direction, shown by the largest spokes, was SW, whereas the the dominant wind blows from the NW.
-Because the wave model grid is away from the coast, sometimes a strong offshore wind blows largest waves away from Burgau and out to sea.
-We group these with the no surf category of the bar chart.
-To avoid confusion we don't show these in the rose graph.
-Because wind determines whether or not waves are good for surfing at Burgau, you can view an alternative image that shows only the swells that were expected to coincide with glassy or offshore wind conditions.
-In a typical June, swells large enough to cause clean enough to surf waves at Burgau run for about 2.0% of the time.
+These were forecast only 100% of the time.
+Green and yellow show increasing swell sizes and highest swells greater than >3m (>10ft) are shown in red.
+In either graph, the area of any colour is proportional to how commonly that size swell was forecast.
+The diagram implies that the prevailing swell direction, shown by the biggest spokes, was S, whereas the the dominant wind blows from the NNW.
+Because the wave model grid is out to sea, sometimes a strong offshore wind blows largest waves away from Burgau and offshore.
+We lump these in with the no surf category of the bar chart.
+To simplify things we don't show these in the rose plot.
+Because wind determines whether or not waves are surfable at Burgau, you can view an alternative image that shows only the swells that were predicted to coincide with glassy or offshore wind conditions.
+In a typical July, swells large enough to cause good for surfing waves at Burgau run for about 0% of the time.